Mariners vs. Marlins Player Props Betting Odds

-Luis Arraez and Ty France are two of the top players with prop bets available when the Miami Marlins and the Seattle Mariners play at T-Mobile Park on Monday (beginning at 9:40 PM ET).
+Player props can be found for Ty France and Luis Arraez, among others, when the Seattle Mariners host the Miami Marlins at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!